vivianlink/PLAMS/doc/source/results.rst

 Cleaning job folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-|Results| instance associated with a job is responsible for cleaning the job folder.
-Cleaning is done by :meth:`~Results._clean` and can be invoked manually if needed.
-However, usually there is no need to do this, since cleaning is done automatically,
+|Results| instance associated with a job is responsible for cleaning the job folder (removing files that are no longer needed).
+Cleaning is done automatically, twice for each job, so usually there is no need to manually invoke it.
-twice for each job.

 First cleaning is done during job execution, just after :meth:`~scm.plams.basejob.Job.check` and before |postrun|.
 The value adjusting first cleaning is taken from ``myjob.settings.keep`` and should be either string or list (see below).
 This cleaning will usually be used rather rarely.
 It is intended for purposes when your jobs produce large files that you don't need for further processing.
 Running many of such jobs could then deplete disk quota and cause the whole script to crash.
 If you wish to immediately get rid of some files produced by your jobs (without having a chance to do anything with them), use this cleaning.